EthanR168/QuackNet/README.md

 **3. Training:**
 -   includes backpropagation for gradient calculation and parameter updates
--   ability to experiment with different optimisation techniques.
+-   ability to experiment with different optimization techniques.

 ## Roadmap
 - [X] **Forward propagation**